Atlas Cheetah

-The Atlas Cheetah is a South African fighter aircraft designed and produced by the aviation company Atlas Aircraft Corporation (later Denel Aeronautics).
-It was primarily designed and developed to be operated by the South African Air Force (SAAF).
+The Atlas Cheetah is a South African fighter aircraft produced by the aviation company Atlas Aircraft Corporation (later Denel Aeronautics).
+It was primarily developed and operated by the South African Air Force (SAAF).

 The Cheetah was developed amid the Border War of the 1980s as a major upgrade of the French-built Dassault Mirage III fleet operated by the SAAF.
 The programme integrated technology from the Israeli-built IAI Kfir, which had been derived from the Mirage 5/IAI Nesher.
 The upgrade programme, which was known as Project Cushion, produced three variants; the two-seat Cheetah D, the single-seat Cheetah E, and the single-seat Cheetah C. All three models were inducted into the SAAF, functioning for a time as the service's most capable fighter and strike aircraft.
 A single Cheetah R, intended for aerial reconnaissance, was built as a prototype, but this variant never entered service.

 During 1992, the Cheetah E model was withdrawn from SAAF service; both the Cheetah Cs and Cheetah Ds were retired during April 2008, having been being replaced by the Swedish-built Saab Gripen.
 Since its retirement by the SAAF, a limited number have still operated in South Africa as flight test aircraft.
 Some have been exported, such as to the Ecuadorian Air Force (EAF) as a source of spare parts.
 The privately owned company Draken International intends to use the Cheetah as an adversarial aircraft for combat training services in the United States.